Frequently Asked Questions:

 • Example - VA 12345 (CA)

-Yes but only producers doing business in the state of California.
-Futons have been added to California’s definition of “mattress” as of Jan.
-1, 2020.
-Futons are not included in MRC’s Connecticut or Rhode Island programs.
+Yes, but only Manufacturers selling in or into California.
+Futons are not included in MRC’s Connecticut, Oregon or Rhode Island programs.
 Please click here for a complete list of included and excluded products by state.

-California, Connecticut or Rhode Island could prohibit producers, distributors or retailers that fail to register with MRC from selling or distributing their products in those states.
+State laws permit regulatory agencies in California, Connecticut, Oregon and Rhode Island to prohibit Manufacturers, Distributors, Renovators or Retailers that fail to register with MRC from selling or distributing their products in those states.
+In addition, unregistered entities will not receive recycling assistance from MRC as they would be ineligible for the Commercial Volume Program.
 Other penalties/sanctions may also apply.

-Please contact MRC to validate the termination of any producer, distributor, renovator or retailer currently participating in these mandatory state programs.
+Contact MRC through MRCReporting.org to terminate the registration of a Manufacturer, Distributor, Renovator or Retailer currently participating in these legislatively mandatory state programs.
 Deregistration is subject to review and approval and may take up to 90 days to take effect.

 4. Fee Collection

-Retailers must collect the fee on all sales of all included products in California, Connecticut, or Rhode Island, even if the delivery occurs outside of that state.
+Retailers must collect the fee on the sales of all Included Products in or into California, Connecticut, Oregon or Rhode Island.
+See the following information for transaction details in each state.

-The fee does apply to included products sold to residential consumers by brick-and-mortar retail stores located outside of California for delivery in California.
+3. The Fee applies to all Included Products sold by brick-and-mortar stores located outside of California for delivery in California.

-The fee does not apply to mattresses or box springs sold to residential consumers by brick-and-mortar retail stores located outside of Connecticut for delivery in Connecticut.
+3. The Fee does not apply to any Included Products sold by brick-and-mortar stores located outside of Connecticut for delivery in Connecticut.

-The fee does not apply to mattresses or box springs sold to residential consumers by brick-and-mortar retail stores located outside of Rhode Island for delivery in Rhode Island.
+3. The Fee does not apply to any Included Products sold by brick-and-mortar stores located outside of Rhode Island for delivery in Rhode Island

 For further information, please click on the following link to see MRC's Fee Policy.